SprocketTools/SprocketBot/README.md

         "armorMax": 250						<< Upper armor limit.
 In-game limit is 500mm (you can type numbers past the slider limit) }
 ```
+Notes:
+- "Geometric Custom Mantlets" are detected when a turret radius is below the set minimum radius, and the turret is rotated more than 20 degrees
+- If "dynamic torsion bars" is set to `True`, then the `torsionBarLengthMin` is multiplied by the track separation instead.
+In cases like this, `torsionBarLengthMin` should not exceed a value of 0.9
+- HVSS is not guaranteed to be accurate when calculating ground pressure
+- The "ATsafeMin" is a soft armor requirement that simply flashes a warning whenever the thinnest armor plate is below this value.
+Use it mainly for bonus points, otherwise set the value to zero.

 ## Contributing Code
 Sprocket Bot is written purely in Python.
 The attached .json files are usable as examples, and do not reflect the current campaign level.
 It is recommended to use Github to download and update the files, opening main.py with PyCharm.

+## Warnings
+Sprocket bot is an **in-development** utility bot, developed by a college student during their free time.
+I say "utility" because its capabilities are changing quite rapidly, and is nowhere near the end result I want it to be in.
+As a result, 100% reliability in its services is not guaranteed.
+- Granting Sprocket Bot administrator priveledges is not recommended.
+It currently has no code that allows it to delete *anything,* but I would recommend ensuring it cannot ping @everyone in your server.
+- I cannot keep the bot's entire source code public once administrative utilities and/or vehicle rating formulas are added.